toradex/toradex-torizon-manifest/README.md

-angstrom-manifest
+oe-rbp-manifest
 =================

-Ångström Repo manifest repository
+OE RPB Repo manifest repository

-These are the setup scripts for the Ångström buildsystem.
-If you want to (re)build packages or images for Ångström, this is the thing to use.
+These are the setup scripts for the OE RPB buildsystem.
+If you want to (re)build packages or images for OE RPB, this is the thing to use.
-The Ångström buildsystem is using various components from the Yocto Project, most importantly the Openembedded buildsystem, the bitbake task executor and various application and BSP layers.
+The OE RPB buildsystem is using various components from the Yocto Project, most importantly the Openembedded buildsystem, the bitbake task executor and various application and BSP layers.

 To configure the scripts and download the build metadata, do: